sebastianrb/questionnaire-app/README.md

 ## Workflow

-We used GitHub Flow, including pull requests and branch usage as our workflow and email for communication.
+We used GitHub Flow, including pull requests and branch usage, as our workflow and email for communication.

 # Team Project 2: Encyclopedia Entries